parrt/ml-articles/gradient-boosting/index.md

 ### Heading in the right direction

 Making steps based upon the magnitude of $y-F_i$ makes the $F_i$ composite models converge rapidly towards $y$.
-The negative, of course, is that using the magnitude makes the composite model chase outliers, leading to overfitting.
+The negative, of course, is that using the magnitude makes the composite model chase outliers.
+This occurs because mean computations are easily skewed by outliers and our stubs yield predictions using the mean of all target values in a leaf.
 For noisy target variables, it sometimes makes sense to move merely in the direction of $y$ from $F_i$ rather than the magnitude and direction.

-This brings us to the second common direction vector, $sign(y-F_i(\vec x_i))$, which is either -1, 0, or +1 for each observation $\vec x_i$.
+This brings us to the second commonly-used direction vector with gradient boosting: $sign(y-F_i(\vec x_i))$, which is either -1, 0, or +1 for each observation $\vec x_i$.
+No matter how distant the true target is from our current prediction, our direction vector is just the direction without the magnitude.
+If there are outliers in the target variable that we cannot remove, using just the direction is better than direction and magnitude.
+We'll show later that using $sign(y-F_i(\vec x_i))$ as our direction vector leads to a solution optimized according to the $L_1$  *cost function*: $\sum_{i=1}^{n} |y_i - F_M(\vec x_i)|$.
+This fact means we should start with the median, not the mean, as our initial model $f_0$ since the median is the best single value to minimize the $L_1$ norm

 Another difference is that we choose the median and not the mean for our initial model $f_0$ (though it would still converge no matter where we started $f_0$).
+The median is not sensitive to outliers and is a good choice, again because of the $L_1$  cost function.

 The equation for $F_0$ is the same:

 \[
 F_0(\vec x) = f_0(\vec x)